Here’s How Every State in America Got Its Name

 f11photo/Shutterstock

-In 1681, England’s King Charles II (the same one who chartered Maryland in 1832), gave William Penn, a Quaker, the right to settle there.
-The King didn’t specify that the settlement should have any particular name, so Penn named it “Pennsylvania,” after his father, Admiral Sir William Penn.
-Or himself, depending on how you look at it.
+In 1681, England’s King Charles II gave William Penn, a Quaker, the right to settle in what would become the Keystone State, in payment of a debt owed to his father.
+The King didn’t specify that the settlement should have any particular name, so Penn named it Pennsylvania—meaning “Penn’s Woods”—after his father, Admiral Sir William Penn.
+Or after himself, depending on how you look at it.
+Pennsylvania was founded for Quakers, but open to everyone.

 39 / 50